The Rift Between Jay Z, Beyonce’s Husband And Drake Explained

 A photo posted by champagnepapi (@champagnepapi) on

 That said, Beyonce’s husband and Drake can hardly be referred to as close friends.
-Delving a bit into the history of their rift, it dates back to 2010 when Drake offered insight on his friends-to-rivals relationship with Jay Z, the self-proclaimed ‘Michael Jordan of recording’.
-This was on his song “Thank Me Now”.
+Delving a bit into the history of their rift, it dates back to 2010 when Drake offered insight on his friends-to-rivals relationship with Jay Z, the self-proclaimed “Michael Jordan of recording.”
+This was on his song “Thank Me Now.”
 The lyrics in relation to this read as follows.

 “That’s around the time that your idols become your rivals/You make friends with Mike but got to A.I. him for your survival.”

 But in 2013, Jay Z stated that he had a lot of respect for younger artists like Drake, who were competing against him in the hip-hop industry.
-He referred to the Views singer as the Kobe Bryant of rap music.
+He referred to the “Views” singer as the Kobe Bryant of rap music.
 The following was his actual statement in regards to this.

 “I’m competing with them (the younger artists), but I respect them… Even Drake, we have a great relationship, I know, he feels like ‘I’m the next one, I’m right here.'”

-According to his revelation, he could feel Drake’s sense of motivation while they were writing lines for “Pound Cake” saying he did not sense any malice, which was okay in such a competitive industry.
+According to his revelation, he could feel Drake’s sense of motivation while they were writing lines for “Pound Cake,” saying he did not sense any malice, which was okay in such a competitive industry.
 Below is the video.

 “Pound Cake” was rife with passive-aggressive lines from both artists, highlighting what seemed to be a generational contest.
 Drake admitted this to be true.
 The following is an excerpt of a report by MTV detailing this.

-“Drake admits that Jay Z took an immediate opportunity to stunt on him during the opening lines of his “Pound Cake” … ‘I had Benzes before you had braces,’ Jay spits — but just a couple of verses later, on, the Toronto rapper makes it clear that he’s expecting mutual respect after putting up consistent wins over the last four years.”
+“Drake admits that Jay Z took an immediate opportunity to stunt on him during the opening lines of his ‘Pound Cake’ … ‘I had Benzes before you had braces,’ Jay spits — but just a couple of verses later, on, the Toronto rapper makes it clear that he’s expecting mutual respect after putting up consistent wins over the last four years.”

 The following are the specific lines highlighting his point.